 To qualify for CPP disability benefits, a disability must be both "severe" and "prolonged", and it must prevent the person from being able to work at any job on a regular basis.
 “Severe” means that the person has a mental or physical disability that regularly stops the person from doing any type of substantially gainful work.
 “Prolonged” means that the disability is long-term and of indefinite duration or is likely to result in death.
 Both the "severe" and "prolonged" criteria must be met simultaneously at the time of application.
 There is no common definition of "disability" in Canada so even if a person qualifies for a disability benefit under other government programs or from private insurers, the person may not necessarily qualify for a CPP disability benefit.

-At Wolfe Lawyers we frequently assist our client’s with the perdition of CPP disability benefit applications.
+At Wolfe Lawyers we frequently assist our client’s with the submission of CPP disability benefit applications.
 We also act for clients who have had their applications denied.
 Contact one of our experienced lawyers if you require assistance with you claim for CPP disability benefits.

 20 Eglinton Avenue West